turinglabsorg/datahub-learn/network-documentation/celo/tutorial/celo-contract-from-ethereum.md

 ````

-This is our Ethereum faucet contract completely converted to Celo.
-We even added some additional checks to make sure the token passed to the withdraw function matches the celo or cUSD contract address.
-This ensures only celo currencies can be withdrawn from this faucet.
+This is our Ethereum faucet contract completely altered for Celo.

+We even added some additional checks to make sure the token passed to the withdraw function matches the CELO or cUSD contract address.
+This ensures only Celo currencies can be withdrawn from this faucet.

 ## Calling the contract
 To call this contract from a dApp kit frontend, we can run the following code.
-I recommend using the truffle box kit for any fullstack development with Celo.
+There is a truffle box kit that works out-of-the-box for Celo applications that we should use as our foundation for the project because it simplifies the setup process for our Celo fullstack projects.
+If we're not interested in seeing our blockchain results in GUI format, we could simply quickstart a [Truffle](https://www.trufflesuite.com/docs/truffle/quickstart#compiling) project with no frontend consideration.

 Run the following in the root of a project directory to setup the kit:
 ````bash
 truffle unbox critesjosh/celo-dappkit
 ````

-Please note that addresses are handled as strings in javascript and that withdraw amounts have to be handled as big numbers.
+Please note that addresses are handled as strings in Javascript and that withdraw amounts have to be handled as big numbers.
+The reasons for this are outside the scope of this tutorial.
+For a more in depth explanation of big numbers in Javascript please see this [article](https://ethereumdev.io/how-to-deal-with-big-numbers-in-javascript/).

+To deal with the big numbers we'll install the bignumber.js library.

 ````bash
 cd client